 …But I’ll bathe in a private shower, thank you.

-Sumie Sakai, a professional MMA fighter, wrestler and judo expert.
-All cleaned up and purdy for me.
+Beautiful Sumie Sakai, a professional MMA fighter, wrestler and judo expert…and all around kick ass human being.

 Snagged a quick shot as we hit our hotel of the French Alps.
 This was in Grenoble, the town Andre’ the Giant was from…and EVERYONE from there made sure we knew that.
 It WAS an absolutely stunning village.
 The photo is nothing special, but the mountains sure were.